Programs | Courses

 2. If space is not available in the class, the candidate will be given the following options:

-1. Enter the nursing program in the entry level courses (Nursing 118 and 120).
+1. Enter the nursing program in the entry level courses (NURS118 and NURS120).

-2. Defer entry to the nursing program and check with the Nursing Program Director the following semester to see if space is available in the class.
+2. Defer entry to the nursing program and check with the Associate Dean of Nursing the following semester to see if space is available in the class.
 The candidate will not have to reapply to the nursing program.
 The deferment can be done only once.

 4. The following materials will be available to the applicant once challenge confirmation is made: